How did he propose?

 What sort of style did you envision for your wedding day?

 We really wanted a simple style with a bit of a rustic feel, just simple but beautiful!
-I always imagined getting married outside but as soon as Josh and I walked into Immerse’s vineyard chapel we were sold – it felt so magical in there, we actually didn’t even know what to say – we were a bit speechless!
+I always imagined getting married outside but as soon as Josh and I walked into Immerse’s vineyard chapel, one of the most enchanting vineyard wedding venues, we were sold – it felt so magical in there, we actually didn’t even know what to say – we were a bit speechless!
 We also envisioned a small and intimate wedding as we both don’t love being the center of attention.
 We just wanted to have the people we love most be there to celebrate us!

 What was the biggest splurge of the day?